 Victoria Peak is one of the most popular attractions in Hong Kong.
 It is the highest point on Hong Kong Island, which means the view is spectacular!
-There are a number of different lookout points at the Peak: the Sky Terrace in the Peak Tower (you will need to pay an entry fee unless you purchase a combined ticket at the Peak Tram), the free viewing platform in the Peak Galleria and Lion’s Pavilion to the right of the Peak Tower.
-If you have an hour to spare, head to Harlech/Lugard Road and walk along the circular trail to get away from the crowds.
-The best time to head here is during a clear day right before the sunset.
+There are a number of different lookout points at the Peak: the Sky Terrace in the Peak Tower (you will need to pay an entry fee unless you purchase a combined ticket for the Peak Tram), the free viewing platform in the Peak Galleria and Lion’s Pavilion to the right of the Peak Tower.

-How to get there: Take the bus 15 from Central (route map and prices here) or hop on the Peak Tram (pricier than the bus but much quicker).
-The bus and tram get very busy so be prepared to stand!
+How to get there: You can hop on the Peak Tram (pricier than the bus but much quicker) or take the bus 15 from Central.
+Both the bus and tram get very busy so be prepared to stand!
 You can also catch a taxi, just tell the driver you want to go to “San Deng”.

 2. Head to Stanley

 Yes, it’s a bit of a Hong Kong tourist trap, but you should still visit (just don’t buy anything!).
 Stanley was a fishing village and was the last stand for the British troops before surrendering to the Japanese in 1941.